rossyvee/Angular-quotes-app/README.md

  ![Screenshot] (<img src="screenshot img/Screenshot from 2022-03-21 00-18-35.png">)

 ## Technology Used
+* Angular CLI
+* Typescript
-* HTML
+* HTML5
 * CSS
+* JavaScript
+* Node
-* jQuery
+* Bootsrap
-* Bootstrap
+* FontAwesome

 ## Requirements
 * A good internet connection
 ## set up instruction and installation
- clone this repository to a folder git@github.com:rossyvee/Week4IP-BeyondPizaa.git Extract the cloned file
- Open terminal command line then navigate to the folder of the application. cd BEYONDPIZZA open index.html on your web browser
+ Clone or download and unzip the repository from https://github.com/rossyvee/Angular-quotes-app If you have git Use this command git clone * to clone the project.
+Run ng serve from your terminal

 ## Behaviour Drive and DEvelopment